Lipthi/vibe-navigator/README.md

 Node.js & npm (for frontend)
 Python 3.10+ (for backend)
 Ollama installed and running locally
-Ngrok for public backend URL
+Render and also Ngrok for public backend URL

 ### 1. Clone the repo
 `cd frontend`